Bschuster3434/hivergent_analytics/log_files.md

 decoder at this point... after all, I'm just interested in getting payments.
 So all I want to do is just take the data I'm being give and just get it down into a csv.
 Shouldn't be too hard to do...

+#Brian Notes 3/18/18

+Alright, I have a list of six things I need to do to get this son of a bitch out the door.
+The first and most important thing is getting a process to be able to process smart contract inputs and outputs and categorize them based on their function name.
+This has some issues associated with it, but at this point I really don't have the time to go through every edge case (and with 19K+ smart contracts, there will be edge cases.)
+Time to get to work.

+So, I'm now doing a more extensive test on the CSV solution.
+It'll give me about 20 JSON files worth of block data and allow me to start codifying the transactions on this list.
+Currently, I am not aiming for completion, but just trying to knock off as many transactions as possible to get something comprehensive... at least until I can find a better long term solution.

+However, another datapoint I need to figure out: decimals.
+A little background: when you create a token on Ethereum, the unit that the smart contract actually transacts in is actually the smallest unit possible for that token.
+It would be like every US dollar transaction being in pennies to describe how much money is being passed back to you.
+So everything being done in the input level needs to be converted.
+What I was hoping for was a consistent standard for (say 18 decimals) so I could just do one hard coded convert and be done.
+After a basic look, that ain't happening.
+So now I need to get my data elements converted in a more programatic way...
+I may re-hire my researcher to add this data.

+Nope, no research for you!
+I got a webscraper called 'Octoparse' that basically just takes a list of URLs (which I have) and grabs me the data I need from a single static page.
+It's so simple.
+I may go after my entire smart contract list tonight trying to do this and see how it works.
+Regardless, I got decimals now.

+Okay, so I got a really, really janky way of getting pricing data.
+CryptoCompare has an easy to use API that gives me High and Low value for a token.
+So, I just grabbed the high value for each token and shoved that SOB into the excel spreadsheet.
+So now we have price.
+Yay!
+But now I need a way to get that into my datamart.
+The way I would like to do it is to have it be part of my ETL process and have a list of tokens to add in.
+I don't like this method, not just because it's fucking stupid, but because I WILL have gaps that need to be filled.
+The best place to handle this would be in the datamart, after the factTable has been created.
+However, this throws a little wrench into my 'no-staging-table' schema.

+I'm starting to think at this point that each blockchain should have it's own table, then then do a giant union at the end, which brings in the other data sources.
+It shouldn't take too much work to reconfigure what I have.
+And, I can then test based on individual blockchains and re-run scripts just off of that details.
+I'm going to do some testing.